Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2022/07/imaging-the-brain-with-ultrasound-waves.md

 Thus, about 6 years ago, the research group worked with physicians to successfully develop ultrasound methods for the early detection of breast cancer.
 The team is now investigating how the brain can be examined with ultrasound.
 With this method, the researchers and doctors could one day monitor stroke patients or identify brain tumors, for example.

+## Non-invasive and cost-effective examination

 Compared to computed tomography (CT) or X-rays, ultrasound has a decisive advantage: the procedure is almost entirely harmless to the body.
 Moreover, it is much more cost-effective than magnetic resonance imaging (MRI), for example, and the ultrasound devices are transportable for use in remote regions.
 The problem, however, is that ultrasound has so far only worked well for soft tissues—it is very difficult to get ultrasound waves through hard structures such as the skull, because bone strongly reflects and dampens the waves.

 Patrick Marty, PhD student in Fichtner’s group, is now developing in his doctoral thesis a method to overcome this challenge with the support of Christian Böhm, senior scientist in the Seismology and Wave Physics Group.
 This method should provide the basis for imaging the brain with ultrasound in high resolution, according to the scientists.

-## Learning on a magnetic resonance imaging scanner

 To simulate the propagation of waves through the brain, the researchers are developing algorithms which perform many calculations over a special grid known as a “mesh”.
 At the heart of this is a software package called Salvus.
 Developed at ETH Zurich with the support of CSCS, Salvus models the propagation of the complete wave field (full-waveform) over spatial scales ranging from a few millimeters to thousands of kilometers.
 ETH seismologists use this software to simulate seismic waves, for example to explore the interior of the Earth or Mars, and now also for medical imaging.
 The software package uses the spectral element method (SEM), which is particularly well suited for simulating wave propagation in media with high-contrast material transitions—like soft brain tissue and bone.

 "Unlike conventional ultrasound, which only uses the arrival time of the waves, we use the entire wave information in our simulations," says Marty.
 This means that the shape, frequency, velocity, and amplitude of the wave at every point of its propagation flow into the calculations.

+## Learning on a magnetic resonance imaging scanner

 For their model, the researchers first use a MRI of the brain as a reference.
 Then, on the "Piz Daint" supercomputer, they perform calculations with different parameters until the simulated image matches that of the MRI.